Mindar/AS2201/readme.md

 ## Misc
 - Naming: AS2201 = My initials (**A**. **S**.) + month of development 20**22**/**01**
-- License: Creative Commons  (CC-BY)
+- License: Creative Commons  (CC-BY-SA)